The Leftovers (novel): Plot

 Kevin is served divorce papers by his wife, and realizes that his daughter is in danger of not graduating high school.
 He has fallen into a domestic routine with his daughter's friend, Aimee, who has been living with them, as they drink coffee together in the morning before they both go to work.
 Kevin, alarmed at an increasing flirtation between them, resolves to avoid being alone with Aimee.
 The Spring softball league begins, and even though his team is short-handed Kevin plays anyway.
 He finds satisfaction in the game and his ability to handle a fly ball, even in adverse conditions.

 Nora decides to leave Mapleton and adopt a new identity.
 She bleaches her hair but finds difficult to shed her identity when time comes to sell her house.
 She writes a letter to Kevin, explaining why she ran from him, and admitting ambivalence towards her family the exact moment they disappeared, which had been a source of her guilt and anger.
 Opting to hand-deliver the letter instead of mailing it, Nora discovers an infant left on the Garvey doorstep, instantly bonding with the child just as Kevin returns from his game.

 Laurie, Kevin's wife, is a new recruit of the Guilty Remnant, which she was initially skeptical of but joins after her best friend does.
 The GR are mute, wear all white, must always smoke in public, and stage silent confrontations with the people of Mapleton.
 Their aim is to remind everyone that they have been left behind after the event, and prevent any return to the status quo.
 After Laurie's integration into the group, she is assigned a much younger trainee, Meg.
 Less emotionally stable than Laurie, Meg frequently remembers the wedding she had been planning before joining the GR.
 The two form a friendship as they perform their GR duties, following hounding the townspeople and confronting people from their former lives.
 Meg in particular must confront her former fiancé, whom she is distressed to learn has begun new relationships and seems to have resumed his old life.
-Laurie is asked to serve Kevin divorce papers to gain access to half the family assets – the means by which the GR can afford to maintain operations.
+Laurie is asked to serve Kevin divorce papers to get half the family assets – the means by which the GR can afford to maintain operations.
 At Christmas, Meg and Laurie visit Kevin, who treats them like regular holiday visitors.
 Before they leave, he gives Laurie the gift their daughter left for her: a lighter.
 Moved, Laurie uses the lighter once, but then must throw it away to adhere to the tenets of the GR.